Matthias offers clients his extensive entrepreneurial knowledge and longstanding expertise in the international energy and regulatory sector.

 Matthias regularly advises clients on energy, regulatory, and environmental law as well as issues arising from public commercial law.
 Matthias has additional expertise in corporate law, administrative, European, and real estate law, as well as standardisation.

 Matthias has extensive experience in advising clients on all aspects of the German Energiewende (energy turnaround) and cross-border energy issues, including both conventional and renewable energy generation as well planning and permit procedures for extra high voltage lines and other industrial installations.
 He has worked on numerous complex infrastructure projects as well as transactions in regulated industries, including energy, healthcare, transportation and water.
 His work includes representing clients before the Federal Network Agency, ministries and other authorities in diverse administrative, regulatory or legislative proceedings, before national and European courts and in arbitration proceedings.
 With his team, he has also advised on the transposition of European law, such as the Third Internal Market Package and various European environmental directives and regulations, including REACh, WEEE and ROHS.

-He is secretary of the oil and gas committee of the International Bar Association and on the board of the German-American Lawyers' Association (DAJV) for Düsseldorf.
-Matthias is listed as top legal practitioner advising on energy law in Euromoney’s 2016 Energy and Best of the Best Expert Guides, the 2016 Who’s Who Legal Energy and the Who’s Who Legal Germany 2017.
+He is chairman of the oil and gas committee of the International Bar Association and on the board of the German-American Lawyers' Association (DAJV) for Düsseldorf.
+Matthias is listed as top legal practitioner advising on energy law in Euromoney’s 2017 Energy and Best of the Best Expert Guides, the 2016 Who’s Who Legal Energy and the Who’s Who Legal Germany 2017.
 He frequently speaks at national and international seminars and conferences and teaches post graduate energy law courses at Technische Universität Berlin and Freie Universität Berlin.